NathanielInman/AdventuresUnlimited/monk.md

 - Spirit 4
   - 20% chance to gain current chi level * 4 (4-24) mana on successful combo
   - reduce mana consumption of chi by 8%
-- Spirit 5
-  - 25% chance to gain current chi level * 5 (5-30) mana on successful combo
-  - reduce mana consumption of chi by 10%

 ## Chi